How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 A less stressed CPU may not be able to generate heat.
 For that reason, the CPU cooler does not have to do as much work.
 Therefore, if the cooler is not correctly installed on the processor, the user is unaware of it.

-We shall use CoreTemp for our demonstration.
+I will use CoreTemp for the demonstration.
 Simply follow the instructions in the section below to begin testing.

 Here’s how to perform a stress test: